c3lang/c3-web/docs/faq/allfeatures.md

 2. Compile time variables with `$` prefix, e.g. `$foo`.
 3. `$if...$else...$endif` and `$switch...$endswitch` inside of functions to conditionally include code.
 4. `$for` and `$foreach` to loop over compile time variables and data.
-5. `$typeof` determines an expression type without evaluating it.
+5. `$Typeof` determines an expression type without evaluating it.
 6. Type properties may be accessed at compile time.
 7. `$defined` returns true if the expression (variable, function, type, etc) passed to it would compile.
 The expression passed to `$defined` is not actually executed though and thus does not have side effects.
 8. `$error` emits an error if encountered.
 9. `$embed` includes a file as binary data.
 10. `$include` includes a file as text.
 11. `$exec` includes the output of a program as code.
-12. `$evaltype` takes a compile time string and turns it into a type.
+12. `$expand` takes a compile time string and turns it code.
 13. `$eval` takes a string and turns it into an identifier.
-14. `$extnameof` turns an identifier into its string external name.
-15. `$nameof` turns an identifier into its local string name.
-16. `$qnameof` turns an identifier into its local string name with the module prefixed.
-17. Compile time constant values are always compile time folded for arithmetic operations and casts.
+14. Compile time constant values are always compile time folded for arithmetic operations and casts.
-18. `$$FUNCTION` returns the current function as an identifier, as if its name had been written in place of `$$FUNCTION`.
+15. `$$FUNCTION` returns the current function as an identifier, as if its name had been written in place of `$$FUNCTION`.

 ### Changed